mfiqihalayubi/Classification-of-Default-Insurance-Payment/README.md

 ## **Business Recommendation**

-1. As the data indicates that credit card ownership declines after the age of 31, developing financial products tailored to younger customers might help increase usage and loyalty.
-Additionally, products aimed at older customers, such as retirement-focused financial solutions, could be beneficial
-2. With the model’s high recall, particularly after SVM Polynomial hyperparameter tuning, the business can confidently predict potential defaulters.
-Consider creating preemptive measures such as early intervention programs, personalized payment plans, or targeted communication to those predicted to default
+1. Consider creating preventive measures such as **early intervention programs**, personalized payment plans, or targeted intensive communication for those predicted to default.
-3. Since the majority of credit card holders have a graduate or bachelor’s degree, these segments should be the primary focus for personalized financial products
+2. Provide customers with information at the beginning of the agreement about the consequences of defaulting and what they should do if they realize they are going to default

 ## **Model Improvement Recommendation**